Pulmonary Embolism (PE)

 • The person’s overall health status

-Factors that help determine the prognosis include indicators of how the body responds, such as the blood pressure, heart rate, oxygen level, and whether medications are required to help raise the blood pressure.
+The prognosis depends on how the body responds to the pulmonary embolism, reflected by the blood pressure, heart rate, and oxygen level, and whether medications are required to help raise the blood pressure.

 Anyone with a serious heart or lung problem is at greater risk of dying due to a pulmonary embolism.
 A person with normal heart and lung function often survives unless the embolus blocks half or more of the pulmonary arteries.